PXL-Security-Essentials/Assignments/teacher_guide/container.md

 ## AI assisted challenge creation

 Want an AI agent to assist you?
 You can use [this file](https://backoffice.seclabs.be/claude.md) as context for AI agents to help you build challenges that use the flag injection system.

+Good to know: every container challenge automatically gets the environment variables `CHALLENGE_NAME` and `TEAM_NAME` (= account name) set so feel free to use these in your containers!